 What Kind of Webmaster Services Do You Need?

 The type of webmaster services you can get varies with your need.
 If you’ll be doing most of your website updating yourself using a CMS, you might only need a webmaster to maintain and update the CMS and make occasional changes to your server’s settings.
-If you have a website with no CMS and only infrequent changes needed, your webmaster can make those occasional changes for you on an as-needed basis.
+If you have a website with only infrequent changes needed, your webmaster can make those occasional changes for you on an as-needed basis.

 If you prefer to have someone else doing all of the changes to your site, perhaps helping you with copy editing and preparing images, helping you maintain your search engine rankings, or a range of other services, you might like to have a webmaster available when you need one.